jino1113/JINO1113/README.md

 My name is Junlachak Juntasilp (Jino).
 I graduated with a bachelor’s degree in Digital Game, College of Art, Media, and Technology from Chiang Mai University.
-I am currently studying at the University of Gloucestershire in the MSc Game Development program.
+I also graduated at the University of Gloucestershire in the MSc Game Development program.

 I am a programmer who specializes in using Unity (2D/3D) in the areas of Cinemachine, New Input System, ScriptableObjects, Dialogue System, Machine learning, and Procedural Generation.
 I primarily use C# for game development in Unity.